This work instruction contains the following sections:

-1.6.3 For NSF and NIH submissions the GCO will attach the FP (from agencies’ website) to this activity for storage in ERA.
+1.6.3 For NSF and NIH submissions the GCO will attach the FP and CO (from agencies’ website) to this activity for storage in ERA.

 1.7 If error(s) encountered during submission, GCO must "Reopen for Edit."
 Once errors are corrected, return to step 1.1, RA will run ERA activity, .

 2. Non-S2S Proposals